Published December 7, 2023 | Updated June 18, 2026

 Now divorced from her husband, Frank, Lucile started a business called Steeple Studios in 1956.
 Located in an abandoned Danish church at 819 S. 22nd Street, the business recovered and sold architectural remnants.
 She often traveled across the country to acquire items from homes and businesses being razed.
 Among her finds were old fireplaces, decorative hardware, marble clocks, chandeliers, and furniture.
 In North Carolina, she purchased a double-decker bus, which she drove to Omaha in the middle of winter.
 She even used it for bus tours around the city for a time.

 The “Christmas House” got the attention of the Omaha World-Herald, which described it as “something that might have been created by Walt Disney in one of his more inspired moments.”
 What started as a fun bonding experience that allowed her to express herself eventually became too much for Lucile.
-With her children grown, she ended the tradition and started a new one when she opened a Christmas store in the Old Market called The Place.

-She opened the store at 1007 Howard Street in 1968, a time when the Old Market was just starting to take shape.
-She followed that with another business, a sandwich shop called the T Room next door at 1005 Howard Street in what is now the Old Market Candy Shop.
+With her children grown, she ended the tradition and started a new one when she opened a Christmas store called The Place at 1007 Howard Street in 1968, which would become Tannenbaum.
+She also opened the T Room at 1005 Howard Street, a sandwich shop that is now the Old Market Candy Shop.
+The building became known as Lucile Schaaf’s Corner.
 The Old Market pioneer was no stranger to firsts.
 As a student at Central High School, she was the first girl to take mechanical drawing, leading to studying both art and architecture at Scripps College in California.

-After she sold the “Christmas House” in 1980, she moved around the corner from her businesses into an old building that had been home to the Pickwick Tavern.
-Located at 510 S. 10th Street, she made it her own with the help of her daughter.
+She made it her own with the help of her daughter, Stefanie.
 They removed loads of clutter from both the 8,000-square-foot structure and the 6,300-square-foot walled-in courtyard.
-It was here that she combined her love of collecting architectural remnants, art, and architecture.
+Within the space, she was able to combine her love of collecting architectural remnants, art, and architecture.
 They filled the space with stained glass windows from the Brandeis mansion, mirrored Murphy bed doors from the Morris Hotel, terra cotta cornices from the Farnam building, and wood paneling from City National Bank.
 They also installed an iron gate at the entrance along with stone griffins from the Farnam building.

 Always dressed in orange, she became known in the Old Market as the “Christmas Lady.”
 She donated her collection of 4,000 Christmas decorations to the Western Heritage Museum, now the Durham Museum, and decorated its enormous Christmas tree for nearly a decade, requiring a cherry picker to reach the top.
 After it was finished, she encouraged children to lie on their backs and scoot under the lowest branches, where they could see hundreds of stars and angels hanging from the tree.

-Even though Lucile passed away in 2009, her legacy lives on.
+Despite her passing, Lucile’s legacy lives on.
 The “Christmas House” she left behind at 507 S. 38th Street is a local landmark and on the National Register of Historic Places.
 The home she built at 510 S. 10th Street is now an event venue that carries her name.
 And the Christmas shop she opened more than 50 years ago, now known as Tannenbaum, is still selling ornaments right where she left it.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!